-In a perfect world everybody would show up to work on time, nobody would leave early, and employees would never deviate from their assigned schedules.
+In a perfect world, everyone would show up to work on time, no one would leave early, and employees would never deviate from their assigned schedules.
 However, life is far from predictable and the same applies to people.
-Fingercheck makes it easy for you to keep track of employees who arrive and leave early/late by creating exception policies.
+With exception policies, Fingercheck makes it easy for you to keep track of employees who arrive and leave early or late.

-- Now for your policy to actually take effect, you will need to make sure that the schedule is set up properly, specifically the "start minute window" fields which specify how many minutes before or after the scheduled start and end time should be flagged as an exception.
+For your exception policy to take effect and be useful, make sure that the employee's schedule policy is set up properly.
+Specifically, in the Window fields (shown below), specify how many minutes before or after the scheduled start and end time should be flagged as an exception.
 After you have set your limits, the system will know when to trigger an exception according to the minute window times you have set.
-For more information, see our article on setting up schedules.
+For more information, see How to Create a Schedule Policy.

 Once you've checked over your schedule policy, open your employees' profile (on the EMPLOYEES tab) to verify whether the start date of their master profile (at Personal > Profile) matches the start date of your exception policy.

 Thank you for using Fingercheck.
 If you have any questions on this article's topic, you can reach out to our team at 1-800-610-9501, or use the chat option below.